philipds2/BIO365-1/Assignment-18/README.md

 ### Checking your assignment

 You can use [this site](http://bonsai.byu.edu:9000) to check your code after you have committed it to GitHub.
-It will tell you whether your code matches the expected output.
+It will tell you whether your code produces output that matches the expected output.
 Let me know if you encounter any problems as you use this site. **This site is only available from BYU campus.**